 COLLEGE CREDIT COST EFFECTIVENESS

 Des Moines Public Schools offers a wide array of college-credit opportunities for high school students, an important part of our work to help students become college and career ready.

 - Allow public school districts to develop shared programming agreements with Iowa community colleges and/or four-year colleges or universities in Iowa based on what best serves the district’s academic and financial needs.

 For more information on state legislation, visit the Iowa General Assembly.

-Des Moines Public Schools is a founding member of the Urban Education Network, which now represents the largest 18 school districts in Iowa educating more than 36% of our state’s public school students.
-The 2013 legislative priorities of the UEN member school districts are:
+Des Moines Public Schools is a member of the Urban Education Network, which represents the largest school districts in Iowa.
+Top legislative priorities for UEN in 2014 include:

-- Student Assessment: The UEN supports assessments aligned with the Common Core, like Smarter Balanced, including formative and end-of-course assessments.
+- Assessment - The UEN supports assessments aligned with the Iowa Core, such as the promise of the computer-adaptive Smarter Balanced tests, including formative and end-of-course assessments, measuring both attainment and growth, with a test that is fair and respected by educators.
 We support a college readiness test, such as ACT, for all eleventh-graders.
 Iowa’s state assessment should be a criterion-referenced assessment that recognizes growth and tests grade-level specific content.
 While we support the value of norm-referenced assessments, they should not be used for accountability purposes.

-To download a copy of the UEN Issue Briefs, which address the legislative priorities in greater detail, please click here.
+To download a complete copy of the UEN legislative agenda, click here.